nominmar/bts_song_sentiment_analysis/README.md

 Please see the MAIN notebook for more information

-An outline of the code process is described in the flowchart below.
+An outline of the script is described in the flowchart below.

 ![alt text](https://raw.githubusercontent.com/nominmar/bts_text_analysis/main/flowchart.png)